Saint Anselm Hawks

-The Saint Anselm Hawks are the intercollegiate athletic teams that represent Saint Anselm College, located in Goffstown, New Hampshire, in NCAA Division II sporting competitions.
+The Saint Anselm Hawks are the intercollegiate athletic teams that represent Saint Anselm College, located in Goffstown, New Hampshire.
+They are members of NCAA Division II for most sporting competitions.

 The Hawks are primarily members of the Northeast-10 Conference, where 21 of their 23 sports compete.
 The two exceptions are women's ice hockey and women’s bowling, which compete as de facto Division I member in the New England Women's Hockey Alliance and the East Coast Conference, respectively.